cferdinandi/vanilla-js-academy/content/_index.md

 ## How It Works

-<iframe src="https://player.vimeo.com/video/266326608?color=0088cc&title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/287121374?color=0088cc&title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-👆*__Psst...__ The video above says it's a six-week program.
-This session, I updated the program to eight weeks.
-I'll be publishing a new video soon to reflect the change.*

 The Vanilla JS Academy is an eight-week structured training program.
 You'll learn JavaScript as part of a small group of other students.